The Best First Aid Kits

 Though sold in the US, the kit components are not made there.

-Although the Northbound kit is promoted for camping trips, its size makes it perfectly good for hiking or backpacking trips as well.
-This kit is not overloaded with supplies, only 64 items, but it has the essentials and is easily restocked.Read more
+Although the Northbound first aid kit is promoted for camping trips, its size makes it perfectly good for hiking or backpacking trips as well.
+This first aid kit is not overloaded with supplies, only 64 items, but it has the essentials and is easily restocked.Read more

 This first aid kit is a pouch and not a box, which makes the stuff inside a bit less organized than a box kit.
 If you mind this feature, look through our box first aid kits with similar features and price range.